 Third quarter 2018: 4.6%

 Then there’s the National Association of Realtors, a group that always seems to fear for the worst.
 I don’t think they’ve ever predicted things to just remain where they are.
 They seem to sell urgency, which is important when you’re trying to get people into homes.

-But I also have a tidbit from chief economist Lawrence Yun who said recently in a release that “mortgage rates will gradually climb towards 4.50 percent by the end of 2018.”
+Anyway, I now have their full quarterly breakdown, as seen above, which counters what chief economist Lawrence Yun said late last year in a release that “mortgage rates will gradually climb towards 4.50 percent by the end of 2018.”

-Last year, they expected the 30-year fixed to climb to 4.6% by the end of 2017, which as you may know, hasn’t transpired.
+Last year, they expected the 30-year fixed to climb to 4.6% by the end of 2017, which as you may know, didn’t transpire.